Sound Proofing Your Home On A Budget

 Doors: Sound Proofing Your Home

-Doors can be a problem for soundproofing your home, as many doors are hollow.
-Even solid wood doors can be a problem if they do not seal well.
+Doors can be problematic for soundproofing your home, as many doors are hollow.
+Solid wood doors can be a problem if they do not seal well.

 Sound Proofing Your Home With Roof Insulation

-Most sound travels through the roof.
-Most roof spaces are very noisy most of the time.
-Especially in South Africa, where we use roof tiles and metal sheeting.
+Most sound travels through the roof, which is why roof spaces are usually very noisy.
+This is especially true in South Africa, where we use roof tiles and metal sheeting.

-Roof tiles allow vast amounts of sound to travel through into the home.
-Remember all that separates you from your roof and your home is a 6mm rhino board ceiling panel.
-This allows sound to go through very quickly.
+Roof tiles allow vast amounts of sound to travel into the home.
+Remember, all that separates you from your roof and your home is a 6mm rhino board ceiling panel.
+This allows sound to pass very quickly.

 How can this be solved?
-Very simple, install insulation that will give a good NRC.
-Products like the 135mm Think Pink Aerolite has an NRC 1.1 this is great.
+It’s very simple: Install insulation that will give a good NRC.
+Products like the 135mm Think Pink Aerolite have an NRC of 1.1, which is great.
 In extreme cases, two layers can be installed; however, one should be more than adequate in most homes.

 Other recommended products are the Energy line acoustic products; however, they are far more expensive but do the job as well as the Aerolite insulation.
 For more info on the specifications of Aerolite, read this page.

 There is also the Isotherm Insulation.
-However, this has got a rather low NRC, so this would be a little more expensive as one would have to install at least two layers of the 145mm Isotherm Insulation.
+However, it has a rather low NRC, so it would be a little more expensive, as one would have to install at least two layers of the 145mm Isotherm Insulation.
 For more specifications on Isotherm Insulation, read this page.

-Soundproof Foam Panels are also a cost-effective way to reduce noise in the home.
+Soundproof foam panels are also a cost-effective way to reduce home noise.

-Remember installing the Aerolite it would be advisable to use the services of Aerolite installers like ourselves.
-This will ensure that you get the best possible noise saving benefits.
+Remember, when installing the Aerolite, it would be advisable to use the services of Aerolite installers like ourselves.
+This will ensure that you get the best possible noise-saving benefits.